 In Orkney, that’s where our World Heritage Site Rangers come in.
 Historic Environment Scotland’s Elaine Clarke and Sandra Miller have been guiding visitors through the Heart of Neolithic Orkney since 2005, showcasing 5000 years of history on their way.

-At the Ring of Brodgar they’ll talk about the history of the stone circle - the largest in Scotland - and also discuss the surrounding landscape, its place in the context of Neolithic Orkney, the wildlife, wildflowers and spectacular scenery of the area - all the things you might not find in that guide book you studied as you were planning your trip to the islands.
+At the Ring of Brodgar they’ll talk about the history of the stone circle - the largest in Scotland - and also discuss the surrounding landscape, its place in the context of Neolithic Orkney, the wildlife, wildflowers and spectacular scenery of the area, all the things you might not find in your guide book.

-Aside from the walks and tours, part of the job of the Rangers is to help bring Orkney’s cultural and natural heritage to life.
-They can regularly be seen hosting talks and special activities across the islands, working with school pupils and taking part in family events, including the open days held at the Ness of Brodgar excavations.
+Aside from the walks and tours, part of the job of the Rangers over the years has been to help bring Orkney’s cultural and natural heritage to life.
+They have hosted talks and special activities across the islands, worked with school pupils and taken part in family events, including the open days held at the Ness of Brodgar excavations.

 So, if you’re heading to Orkney this summer and you want to hear the secrets of some of our most spectacular sites, keep an eye open for that yellow jacket or the Historic Environment Scotland fleece – our World Heritage Site Rangers will make sure you won’t miss a thing.